SantiagoLondono16/S3_AWS/README.md

 <h3>Step 2: To give Github permission to deploy the code to Amazon S3, an IAM policy was created</h3>

 ![IAM created](images/image.png)
+<p>The IAM user is called: "github", it gives full permissions to Amazon S3, additionally the access keys were created to use the policy in Github</p>